 There will be approximately four assignments.
 Each assignment will

 have a ``target date'' for completion but the actual due date for

 turning in all of the assignments is

 You are encouraged to work in groups of 2-3 on each assignment.
-Please indicate the names of your collaborators at the top of each assignment and cite any references used, except for standard class material.
-Each student must maintain his or her own three-ring binder containing their solutions to the assignments.
+Indicate the names of your collaborators at the top of each assignment and cite any references used (including articles, books, code, websites, and personal communications).
+Each student must maintain his or her own three-ring binder containing the solutions to the assignments.
 All solutions and program comments must be written in your own words.

-Your solutions must be prepared in LaTeX (printed to pdf or ps), html, or some other electronic form.
-Please check with me before choosing a format.
+Your solutions must be prepared in LaTeX and output to pdf format.
 (If you don't already know LaTeX, this is an excellent opportunity to start using it.
 Nearly all academic conferences and journals require LaTeX formatted submissions.)
 Your solutions should include all diagrams, written explanations, code, and program output (e.g. Matlab plots) relevant to the problem.

 Most recently updated on May 16, 2005 by Serge Belongie.